TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/server-status-api.md

 The endpoint for the server status API is: `/citydriving/live`

+## API Index

+We currently offer the following server status APIs:

 | API | Documentation |
 | :--- | :--- |
 | Server Status Overview | [View Docs](#server-status-overview) |